can-lehmann/owlkettle/docs/recommended_tools.md

 Generally when developing with custom colors you may want to ensure that the contrast difference between e.g. text and background is sufficient to be easy to read.
 This is particularly important for accessibility!

-To check if the contrast between 2 pixels on your desktop is large enough, you can use [Contrast](https://flathub.org/apps/details/org.gnome.design.Contrast).
+To check if the contrast between 2 pixels on your desktop is large enough, you can install [Contrast](https://flathub.org/apps/details/org.gnome.design.Contrast).

+## GTK Documentation

+When using Widgets such as [ListBox](https://github.com/can-lehmann/owlkettle/blob/main/docs/widgets.md#listbox) you are likely to stumble over enums whose meaning depends on GTK4.

+To look for such symbols in the GTK4 documentation, you can install [DevHelp](https://apps.gnome.org/app/org.gnome.Devhelp/).
+To download the docs themselves, you will need to install an additional package:
+- Fedora/RHEL: gtk4-devel-docs
+- Arch: gtk4-docs

 ## Further applications